 Marvell builds the design.
-They work with Quantive manufacturing, who build the tablets based on orders from agencies like a Ministry of Education or an educational organization.
-Their goal is to have the unit price well below the $180.00 which is the cost of the OLPC computer.
+They work with Quantive manufacturing, which builds the tablets based on orders from agencies like a Ministry of Education or an educational organization.
+Their goal is to have the unit price well below the $180, which is the cost of the OLPC computer.